ivancornut/Py-sartorius/README.md

 # Py-sartorius
-Interface for datlogging mass from a sartorius precision balance using the USB interface and a python script
+Interface for datalogging mass from a sartorius precision balance using the USB interface and a python script